YoruYagami/Azazel/README.md

 # Azazel

+⚠️ Azazel is currently in its early release stage.
+Numerous additional tools will be incorporated in the future, along with enhancements to the user interface and the introduction of compatibility for arch-based environments.

 Azazel is a Bash script designed to perform subdomain enumeration and reconnaissance on target domains.
 It utilizes various tools and options to collect subdomains, identify live subdomains, and potentially capture screenshots or discover parameters on the live subdomains.

 ## Usage